SkoolNotes/Taproot/2020ENG201/KBxGoSTCulminationPlanning.md

 When Baby Kochamma finished, Rahel looked at her watch.
 ‘So long you took, Baby Kochamma,’ she said.
 ‘It’s ten to two.’"

+"The back verandah of the History House (where a posse of Touchable policemen converged, where an inflatable goose was burst) had been enclosed and converted into the air>^ hotel kitchen.
+Nothing worse than kebabs and caramel custard hap- pened there now.
+The Terror was past.
+Overcome by the smell of food.
+Silenced by the humming of cooks.
+The cheerful chop- chop-chopping of ginger and garlic.
+The disembowelling of lesser mammals ~ pigs, goats.
+The dicing of meat.
+The scaling of fish.

+Something lay buried in the ground.
+Under grass.
+Under twenty- three years of June rain.

+A small forgotten thing.

+Nothing that the world would miss.

+A child’s plastic wristwatch with the time painted on it.

+Ten to two it said."